huridocs/uwazi-documentation/admin-docs/organising-your-collection.md

 ## How to configure main and secondary filters

-Filters appear on the righthand sidebar of the Library.
-They help users quickly navigate an Uwazi collection as well as generate basic conclusions about its contents.
+**Filters** appear on the right sidebar of the Library.
+Mixing and matching different Filters can help you to quickly navigate your Uwazi collection..
+The Filters sidebar also acts as a sort of dashboard for the data in your collection, displaying aggregates of the different types of entities and different properties that they contain.

+As you mix and match different **Filters**, the figure that is displayed alongside each Filter will update to indicate how many entities in total share the criteria that you have applied.
+This can be a simple yet useful way to answer basic questions about the contents of your collection.
+For example, how many entities of a certain type are there?
+Or what is the most or least common property associated with a certain type of entity?

+There are two different types of Filters: **Primary** Filters and **Secondary** Filters.

 ### Configure main filters